By now, you’ve probably at least heard of ayahuasca — the powerful psychedelic brew from the Amazon.

 This herb is used to purge the body in preparation for the ceremony.
-One of the core aspects of ayahuasca is the purging.
-The idea is that by getting a lot of this out of the way before taking ayahuasca, it can make the ceremony much less difficult.
+One of the core aspects of ayahuasca is purging.
+The idea is that getting a lot of this out of the way before taking ayahuasca can make the ceremony much less difficult.

 The First Ceremony

 The first ceremony usually begins on either the third or fourth night (depending on how long you’re staying at the retreat).
 These ceremonies always start in the evening, right as the sun starts to set.